-Digging out a basement (also known an Underpinning or Basement Lowering) can be an ideal way to add some room or living space to your home and can often be less expensive than adding room by going upward or outward.
+Digging out a basement (also known an Underpinning or Basement Lowering) can be an ideal way to add some room or additional living space to your home and can often be less expensive than adding room by going upward or outward, which usually requires special permits and lots of red tape.
 The best option can be chosen after considering a few factors such as design, feasibility, function, and the cost.

 Underpinning is a popular option for homeowners in Toronto due to high real estate prices and the fact properties tend to be on smaller lots.
 Who wants to give up precious yard space to an extension?

 If you intend on adding a finished basement to your dwelling you’ll also need to consider the stability and safety precautions since they’re different underground when compared to other floors of the home.
 And you also have to ensure that your basement is fully waterproofed and damp free before finishing your basement.

 If your home already has a basement with decent ceiling height, then digging it out will be relatively inexpensive compared to starting from scratch.
 Once you have to start digging down several feet or lift the home to add a basement the cost will generally be comparable to adding a ground-level addition to the home.
 In general, a basement needs about a seven to eight-foot ceiling along with footing drains and foundation walls.
 If you currently have a basement with the ceiling height lower than seven feet then a digging will usually need to be done